Systems & Reporting Alignment

 - Reporting definitions varied between teams

-- Manual processes created delays and errors
+- Manual processes introduced delays and errors

 - Decision-makers spent more time reconciling numbers than acting on them